 2019: Initiative 976 | Overview

-NO on I-976 2019 LogoSummary: I-976 is a Tim Eyman initiative that seeks to wipe out bipartisan and voter approved transportation investments at three levels: state, regional, and local.
-It seeks to eliminate funding for freight mobility projects, light rail expansion, bus service, sidewalks, and essential road maintenance.
+NO on I-976 2019 LogoSummary: I-976 was a Tim Eyman initiative that tried to wipe out bipartisan and voter approved transportation investments at three levels: state, regional, and local.
+It sought to eliminate funding for freight mobility projects, light rail expansion, bus service, sidewalks, and essential road maintenance.
 NPI’s Permanent Defense and Keep Washington Rolling — a broad and diverse coalition of businesses, labor unions, environmental groups, and civic organizations — opposed the measure on the November ballot.
-It is now being challenged in court as unconstitutional by a coalition of plaintiffs.
+It was subsequently challenged in court as unconstitutional by a coalition of plaintiffs, and overturned in its entirety.

 On the ballot